watmough/open-vds-sandbox/java/README.md

-#### OpenVDS Java API
+### OpenVDS Java API

-Since OpenVDS version 2.3 the Java API has undergone a major change; The API source code is now mainly auto-generated from the C++ API header files.
-This should lower the burden of maintaining an up-to-date version of the Java API.
+Since OpenVDS version 2.3 the Java API has undergone a major change; The API source code is now primarily auto-generated from the C++ API header files.
+This will lower the burden of maintaining an up-to-date version of the Java API.

 Several classes have added support for `try-with-resources` by implementing the `AutoCloseable` interface.
-This allows for more predictable lifecycle management of objects that are in a rather close-knit dependence hierarchy.
+This allows for more predictable lifecycle management of objects that are in a close-knit dependence hierarchy.
 It also allows for more deterministic memory management, particularly in the case of the `VolumeDataAccessor` and `VolumeDataPageAccessor` classes as memory allocated by these classes will be immediatly free'd upon calling `close` on an instance.
 This happens implicitly when using the `try-with-resources` construct.